Skip navigation

 • Deliver free and secure communications channels to allow inmates to stay in contact with their loved ones while inside

-END PREVENTABLE DEATHS IN CUSTODY
+END ABORIGINAL DEATHS IN CUSTODY NOW

 It is, tragically, no surprise that deaths of despair are the second leading cause of death behind bars.
 Deaths in custody in NSW have been steadily rising with 43 reported deaths in 2021 and 49 in deaths in 2022, First Nations people represent 22.4% of these deaths.
 Half of those who survive their sentences will go on to reoffend.
 Something is desperately wrong.

-The prison system in New South Wales is a machine that is failing inmates and instead of providing tailored programs of support to educate and heal people so they can reintegrate into society, breeds the conditions that cause harm and reoffending.
-It is a staggering waste of human potential and public money, failing prisoners, people affected by crime, and our communities.
+The prison system in NSW is a machine that is failing inmates and instead of providing tailored programs of support to educate and heal people so they can reintegrate into society, breeds the conditions that cause harm and reoffending.
+It’s a staggering betrayal of human dignity and potential, a waste of public money, failing prisoners, people affected by crime and our communities.
 It does not have to be this way.
-Sign the petition calling for urgent prison reforms to respect the human rights of inmates and end the regime of cruelty and the revolving door of despair.

 SHARE: